A Dragon reborn

 The truth is probably that you can do both: Give a man a fish, and he has food for the day.
 Teach a man to fish, and he has food for a lifetime.

 EDIT to add: Since some may not be familiar with the research, I will point you to this little BBC article on happiness which drops some names that are useful for your further Googling.
-In particular I am thinking of Professor Oswald on the economy of happiness (he assigns price tags to various things not buyable, so as to compare them) and Martin Seligman on how to live a happy life individually.
+In particular, I am thinking of Professor Oswald on the economy of happiness (he assigns price tags to various things not buyable, to compare them) and Martin Seligman on how to live a happy life individually.

 In the soul of the beholder